Stdptr Fun Function In C++ - C++ Programming Tutorial

 • Examples:

-Here are a few instances displaying the utilization of std::ptr_fun in C++.
+Here are several examples showcasing the use of std::ptr_fun in C++.

 1. Using ptr_fun with std::transform: